Gunmen abduct 25 church members in Ondo

 By Dayo Johnson, Akure

-No fewer than 25 choir members of the Christ Apostolic Church, CAC, Oke Igan, Akure, the state capital, have been abducted.
+Fear has gripped Ondo State following the abduction of 25 choir members of the Christ Apostolic Church, CAC, Oke Igan, Akure, the state capital, on Friday..
+However, eight of the victims reportedly escaped from the kidnapper’s den yesterday morning.

-Reports had it that they were abducted around 3pm on Friday while traveling to Ifon in Ose council area of the state for a burial ceremony.
+They were said to have been abducted by five gunmen who shot sporadically and later marched their captors into the thick forest.
+The abduction took place along the Owo-Ifon-Benin highway, which is notorious for kidnapping and armed robbery.

 According to her, the vehicle conveying the victims was abandoned on the highway.

-When contacted, the spokesperson for the state police command, Funmi Odunlami said that ” the police was informed that a church Bus with the Inscription CAC was abandoned around Elegbeka area and there are suspicions that the passengers in the vehicle were kidnapped.
+Contacted , spokesperson for the state police command, Funmi Odunlami, said “the police were informed that a church bus with the inscription CAC was abandoned around Elegbeka area and there are suspicions that the passengers in the vehicle were kidnapped” .

-Odunlami added” The Police Anti kidnapping squad and other tactical teams have been deployed to the area to rescue the victims and arrest all involved in the crime.
+Odunlami added: The Police Anti-kidnapping Squad and other tactical teams have been deployed to the area to rescue the victims and arrest all those involved in the crime.

+She confirmed that eight of the victims escaped from the kidnappers den

+The spokesperson said:”The rescued victims said they are members of CAC Oke Igan, Akure.

 Disclaimer